gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

 Do Everything At Once → Perfect One Objective First
 ===================================================
 **Consistency is king.**

-A common pitfall for first year teams is trying to accomplish all the game objectives at once, especially in tele-op and endgame.
+.. important:: A common pitfall for first year teams is trying to accomplish
+    all the game objectives at once, especially in tele-op and endgame.
 **This is highly discouraged** because oftentimes new teams do not have the experience to do so.
 It is no small achievement to have a consistent robot that completes all